MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-02.md

        --public-access 0.0.0.0
     ```

-    * "pythoncontainer-rg" &rarr; The resource group name used in this tutorial.
+    * "pythoncontainer-rg": The resource group name used in this tutorial.
 If you used a different name, change this value.

-    * *\<postgres-server-name>* &rarr; The PostgreSQL database server name.
+    * *\<postgres-server-name>*: The PostgreSQL database server name.
 This name must be **unique across all Azure**.
 The server endpoint is "https://\<postgres-server-name>.postgres.database.azure.com".
 Allowed characters are "A"-"Z", "0"-"9", and "-".

-    * *\<location>* &rarr; Use the same location used for the web app. *\<location>* is one of the Azure location *Name* values from the output of the command `az account list-locations -o table`.
+    * *\<location>*: Use the same location used for the web app. *\<location>* is one of the Azure location *Name* values from the output of the command `az account list-locations -o table`.

-    * *\<admin-username>* &rarr; Username for the administrator account.
+    * *\<admin-username>*: Username for the administrator account.
 It can't be "azure_superuser", "admin", "administrator", "root", "guest", or "public".
 Use "demoadmin" for this tutorial.

     * *\<admin-password>* Password of the administrator user.
 It must contain 8 to 128 characters from three of the following categories: English uppercase letters, English lowercase letters, numbers, and non-alphanumeric characters.